al-brooks/al-brooks/README.md

 ⚡ Fun fact(s):

 Outside of tech, I have a lot of interests that inspire me.
 I’m really into design, drawing, and writing.

-It can't be understated that I LOVE animation and story telling.
-I'm a huge Pixar, Marvel and Anime fan :star2:
+I LOVE animation and story telling :star2:

 I’m really into music - Soul, Rap, Pop, Reggaeton, Salsa, and Bachata.
 I actually made a fake brand site for one of my favorite artists when I started to learn React and Redux (Also, feel free to check it out!).
 Also - in an unexpected interest pivot, I love boxing, and find martial arts amazing -  I’ve even had a couple of Amatuar Boxing matches in college :punch::punch::punch:.
 After all is said and done, I enjoy being open to new experiences and learning.